Discover Misspelled Duplicates

 Capitalization differences can also cause issues.
 For example, "Followed Up" and "followed up" may be treated as different entries.
 To handle this:

-• Use the LOWER function to convert all text in a column to lowercase:
+function to convert all text in a column to lowercase:=LOWER(A1)

-• Instead of copying the LOWER function down the column, you can use ARRAYFORMULA to apply it to the entire range in one step:
+to apply it to the entire range in one step:=ARRAYFORMULA(LOWER(A1:A))

 By following the steps outlined above, you can effectively clean up your Google Sheets data and ensure that duplicates—whether misspelled or with inconsistent capitalization—are identified and corrected.
 This method, which leverages formulas like UNIQUE, SORT, COUNTIF, and ARRAYFORMULA, offers a more precise and controlled approach to removing duplicates compared to the built-in "Remove Duplicates" feature.